Source: Nation

 The girls released last year are the focus of the documentary, which provides an exclusive look at the safe house where they have lived, their first time being reunited with family and the moment they meet their former classmates, who continued their studies while they were in captivity.

-The Forgotten Girls, meanwhile, try to recover their lives in Maiduguri, city targeted repeatedly by Boko Haram, scraping by on support from aid groups.
+The Forgotten Girls, meanwhile, try to recover their lives in Maiduguri, a city targeted repeatedly by Boko Haram, scraping by on support from aid groups.
 They must also confront a community worried that the women, as well as men and children kidnapped by the group, have returned radicalized.

 “The community in Maiduguri has been really stoic in opening up their doors to refugees and providing shelter,” said producer Sasha Joelle Achilli.
 “There’s a bit of both: there’s the fear and stigma attached to the people who have been living with Boko Haram and there’s also just great openness and generosity to help the other.”